zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/retail-segmentation/setup-adw/setup-adw.md

 ## Task 1: Provision ADW

-1. In your Oracle CLoud Console, open the menu.
+1. In your Oracle Cloud Console, open the menu.

 ![](./images/openmenu.png)